Benefits Of Meditation

 "I am learning to manage difficult situations in a better way by meditation practice.
 Course literature is excellent."
 Christine

 Mindfulness training is very suitable for online learning via Zoom classes and Catherine is trained to teach MBSR online.
 There are many benefits to participating in mindfulness classes online:

 - You can connect with others as much or little as you wish, and be part of a supportive small group.

-- Listening to meditations using headphones can be more powerful and intimate than when listening in a room.
+- Listening to mindful meditations using headphones can be more powerful and intimate than when in a room.

-The meditation practice sessions on Tuesday mornings are an excellent introduction to mindfulness.
-Sessions are designed for anyone new to mindfulness meditation, as well as those with more experience.
-(The Monday meditation practice group is for MBSR or MBCT/MSC graduates only).
+The weekly Tuesday meditation group sessions are designed for anyone new to mindfulness meditation, as well as those with more experience.
+(The Thursday meditation group is for MBSR or MBCT/MSC graduates only).

-It can be time to yourself, to connect with others, or just to relax.
+It can be time to yourself, to connect with others, or just to chill out.

 £60 for two months, come when you like